zealdocs/zeal/pkg/copr/README.md

 CMake installs the binary, desktop file, metainfo, and icons under the prefix. toml++ comes from `tomlplusplus-devel`; cpp-httplib stays bundled in `src/contrib`.

-`Version:` is a placeholder.
-The workflow sets it with `--define "zeal_version <v>"`: the tag for releases, a `git describe` snapshot for nightlies (which sorts above the last release and below the next).
+`Version:` is a placeholder the workflow rewrites in the spec before building the SRPM (not via `--define`, which COPR drops when it rebuilds the SRPM): the tag for releases, a `git describe` snapshot for nightlies (which sorts above the last release and below the next).

 ## Chroots